tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 mpl.show()
 {% endhighlight %}

-The SCT has identified one fault observation in the southern part of the domain:
+The SCT has identified two faulty observation in the southern part of the domain (shown by a red line surrounding the marker):

 ![Result of the quality control]({{ site.url }}/assets/img/titan_sct.png)